-Platelet Rich Plasma (PRP) is a concentration of platelets and growth factors from a blood draw of the patients blood.
-After the blood sample is drawn it goes through a rapid spinning process that separates the platelets and growth factors from the blood.
-The platelets and growth factors are then injected into the treatment site.
+Platelet Rich Plasma (PRP) is a concentration of platelets and growth factors derived from a blood draw in the office.
+After the blood sample is drawn it goes through a rapid spinning process (centrifuge) that separates the platelets and growth factors from the red blood cells.
+These platelets and growth factors are then injected into the patient treatment site.
 Patients should expect the appointment to take around 30 minutes.

 Allied Orthopaedics offers two kinds of PRP injections, Leukocyte Rich and Leukocyte Poor.
 Leukocyte Rich PRP is used to treat muscle and tendon injuries such as tendonitis and tendonosis.
-Leukocyte Poor PRP injections are used to treat mild to moderate arthritis.
-The difference between the two are the white blood cell counts in the injections.
-Leukocyte Rich indicates a higher white blood cell count to initiate and anti-inflammatory response to help with faster healing times.
-For treatment of arthritis, Leukocyte Poor is used to prevent and inflammatory reaction.
+Leukocyte Poor PRP injections are used to treat joint arthritis.
+The difference between the two are that the white blood cell counts within the aspirate can produce a pro-inflammatory or anti-inflammatory response (depending on our treatment goals).
+Leukocyte Rich indicates a higher white blood cell count to initiate an anti-inflammatory response to help with faster healing times.
+For arthritis treatment, Leukocyte Poor is used to prevent an inflammatory reaction.